-High Hopes’ Certified Instructor Training Education Course incorporates lectures and experience in teaching therapeutic riding and follows the PATH Intl.
+High Hopes’ Certified Instructor Training and Education Course incorporates lectures and experience in teaching therapeutic riding and follows the PATH Intl.
 Approved Training Curriculum.
-Our course faculty includes more than 10 experienced teachers with backgrounds in physical therapy, occupational therapy, speech and language pathology, master and advanced level instructing, expressive therapies, recreational therapy, nonprofit management, and fund development.
+Our course faculty includes more than 10 experienced teachers with backgrounds in physical therapy, occupational therapy, speech and language pathology, master and advanced level instructing, expressive therapies, recreational therapy, nonprofit management, fundraising and development.
 The diversity of our program participants and therapy horses, combined with our skilled volunteers, provides a learning environment where student-instructor trainees can advance their knowledge and skills, learning how to plan and implement safe, effective therapeutic riding lessons.
 Prior riding instruction and volunteer experience in a therapeutic riding program is strongly encouraged.

 Instructor Training Certification

 High Hopes’ Certified Instructor in Training Education Course will provide you with the tools and education necessary as you work towards your PATH Intl.
 Certified Therapeutic Riding Instructor (CTRI) Application.
 If you undertake your Instructor in Training Education at High Hopes, you will also be able to apply to undertake the 25 hours of practicum/mentored teaching component at our internationally-recognized training facility in Old Lyme, CT.

 Courses are offered twice a year.

-Alternatively, you may choose a multi-step, self-directed educational process that culminates in an On-site Workshop and Certification or Certification on Demand.
+Alternatively, you may choose a multi-step, self-directed educational process that culminates a variety of different educational offerings.
 To support this process, you may decide to take one or more of High Hopes’ workshops, which provide the knowledge and skills for focused areas of the PATH Intl.
 Job Task Analysis.